Generation 1 - Children of John and Theodosia

 September 2015: Thanks to Craig Horner, UK, for information about Selwyn's 2nd wife, and image of Eleanor with vehicle.

-See Graces Guide to British Industrial History for complete history of Selwyn Edge.
+See Graces Guide to British Industrial History for a history of Selwyn Edge.

-Wikipedia: You can view the entire life story of Selwyn Edge on his Wikipedia page.
+Wikipedia: You can view the life story of Selwyn Edge on his Wikipedia page.